santiweight/haskell-experience-reports/example.md

 The biggest downside we have found, however, is that common refactoring tools in Java are either not available or uncommon in Haskell.
 For example, in Java, a right click in the IDE will allow an engineer to rename all occurrences of an identifier.
 This lack of such common tooling can be a very real grind at times.

-We have also needed to take a purposefully controlled approach to code complexity.
+We have been helped by taking a purposefully controlled approach to code complexity.
 In Haskell, code can often be expressed in elegant ways that might be less easy to understand.
 At times, we have to catch ourselves from making overly-eager Haskelly design choices, and we are careful not to introduce too many fancy Haskellisms at the expense of less-experienced Haskell engineers.

+Haskell's ecosystem stability is probably Haskell's greatest fault.
+When it came to less-commonly used libraries, such as diagram libraries, we sometimes had to make version bump PRs ourselves, but many of these PRs have been left unanswered, and so we are stuck on employees' library forks.
+Thankfully, the same has not occurred for popular libraries, which we have found to be easy to integrate with our libraries' dependencies.

+We have not yet experienced any problems with GHC version bumps, and were unaffected by the simplified subsumption changes in GHC 9.
+At times, we become concerned by some core library churn, such as the suggested changes to Eq of no Neq, or the Data.List monomorphization.
+Thankfully, whereas before we might have been bitten by such changes, it appears that the core libraries are far more stable and less subject to change than they have been in the past...

 # Deployment